Lisa Parry Arnold

 Pamela Boyer Sayre, CG, FUGA

-Pamela Boyer Sayre, CG, CGL, FUGA, is a professional researcher, educator, author, and lecturer.
-She has developed, coordinated, and taught the Techniques and Technology course at Samford University’s Institute of Genealogy and Historical Research since 2007.
-She also co-coordinates and teaches in the Researching in Washington, DC, without Leaving Home and the advanced land course at Salt Lake Institute of Genealogy and the advanced land course at Genealogical Research Institute of Pittsburgh.
-She has taught in Boston University’s Professional Certificate Program in Genealogy, and she developed an NGS self-paced Social Security course for family historians.
+Pamela Boyer Sayre, CG, FUGA, is a professional researcher, educator, author, and lecturer.
+She has developed, coordinated, and taught the Techniques and Technology course at the Institute of Genealogy and Historical Research since 2007.
+She also co-coordinates and teaches in the Researching in Washington, DC, without Leaving Home and the advanced land course at Salt Lake Institute of Genealogy, and the advanced land course at Genealogical Research Institute of Pittsburgh.
+She has taught in Boston University’s Professional Certificate Program in Genealogy and she developed an NGS self-paced Social Security course for family historians.

 Pam is former NGS director of education and publications, former board member of NGS and FGS, co-author of Online Roots: How to Discover Your Family's History and Heritage with the Power of the Internet (2003) and Research in Missouri (1999, 2007), former FGS FORUM Digitools columnist, and a former editor of APGQ.
 She is a popular seminar presenter who has spoken at genealogy conferences and seminars nationwide and on international cruises.